InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

 - If there is anything uncommon or unexpected in the pull request highlight it and provide an explanation.
 This will make it easier to reason about and solve potential blocking questions the reviewer might have during the review.
   - The same goes for place where you were unsure in the implementation or your approach - highlight it and ask for insight.
   - Be civil and expect civility from the trusted committers' review.
-- Making pull requests too broad and large makes them more difficult to review and longer before they're accepted.
+- Making pull requests too broad and large makes them more difficult to review so it will take much longer before they're accepted.
-  - If you have a larger feature you are contributing it often helps to split it in multiple pull request that get submitted, reviewed and accepted sequentially.
+  - If you have a larger feature you are contributing it often helps to split it in multiple pull requests that get submitted, reviewed and accepted sequentially.
-  - You can still bind them together with an issue the are referring to.
+  - You can still bind them together with an issue that you are referring to.